NovaSquirrel/NovaTheSquirrel2/README.md

 This project uses a modified version of SNESGSS which [appears to be licensed under Apache License 2.0](https://code.google.com/archive/p/snesgss/).
 These modifications and the new exporter are licensed under the same.

+This project also uses LZ4 and SPC700 loading code from [libSFX](https://github.com/Optiroc/libSFX) which is under the MIT license.

 Assets (such as art, levels, story) are not licensed to be used outside of this game.
 You may not use them without permission.
 After the game is complete I may make a version with free-to-use assets if there's interest.